chris-vest/argocd_workshop/steps/0x_AllScripts.md

 ## 03 App of Apps

-Open up the [meta-application](../applications/02_meta/meta_application.yaml) and update line 15 with _your own repo URL_.
+Open up the [meta-application](../applications/02_meta/meta_application.yaml) and update line 15 with _your own repo URL_ (if you haven't done so already).
 I.e. the URL to your forked repository.

-Now let's move the "meta application" to our directory which ArgoCD will be watching:

-`cp -r .applications/02_meta applications/`

-Add to git & push:

-`git add applications/ && git commit -m "Add meta-app" && git push`
+`kubectl apply -f applications/02_meta/meta_application.yaml`

 ## 04 Prometheus